Search

 Information Collection

-We do not request or collect any personally identifiable information from users as they browse our site.
-The only way such information comes into our possession is if you, the user, provide it to us, both voluntarily and knowingly.
+1in6.org may collect statistics about behavior of website visitors in an aggregate form, but we do not request or collect any personally-identifying information from users as they browse our site.
+The only way such personally-identifying information comes into our possession is if you, the user, provide it to us, both voluntarily and knowingly.

 Users may decide to borrow books from 1in6.org’s Books & Films – Borrow or Buy section.
 In that case, 1in6 necessarily requests a physical address or post office box to which the book can be sent.
 However, 1in6 does not require, or request, a real name or any other personally identifying information from those who wish to borrow books from 1in6.